mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/access-authentication/install-rbac/index.md

 - Install and configure `kubectl` and [`kubectx`](https://github.com/ahmetb/kubectx).

 - Access to a Kubernetes cluster with Authorization mode as `RBAC`.
 Refer to this [link](https://docs.d2iq.com/mesosphere/dcos/services/kubernetes/2.7.0-1.18.6/operations/authn-and-authz/#rbac) for information.
+(Also see the [Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#authorization-modules) site)

 - Vim or some other text editor.